Each year, 60 billion chickens are raised for their meat and eggs globally. They represent 70% of the biomass of all bird life on Earth.

 Modern farmed chickens also bear an enormous burden on their bodies, being given growth hormones so they reach a mature size for slaughter as quickly as possible.
-This puts pressure on their organs and many live with agonising brittle bones.
+This puts pressure on their organs and many live with agonizing brittle bones.
 The ancestor of the modern layer hen would have naturally produced 12 eggs per year, now some modern breeds can produce around 300 eggs per year.
 This puts their bodies under constant stress for their whole life.

 Many broiler chickens only live around 3 or 4 months, whilst layer hens live up to one year.
 Naturally, chickens can live up to six years.
-If eggs in the layer hen industry are hatched as male, they are typically put on a conveyor belt and thrown in to a macerator machine to be ground up at one day old, deemed unworthy of life.
+If eggs in the layer hen industry are hatched as males, they are typically put on a conveyor belt and thrown in to a macerator machine to be ground up at one day old, deemed unworthy of life.

-1.4 Billion pigs are slaughtered for food annually, with China being the biggest producer.
+1.4 billion pigs are slaughtered for food annually, with China being the biggest producer.

 Even though the intelligence of pigs has been studied and likened to dogs, dolphins and chimpanzees, they are exploited in intensive farming systems which do not allow them to express their natural behaviours.

 Studies have shown pigs to be smarter than dogs, capable of mourning, problem solving and empathy.
 But in spite of their high cognitive capacity, the pig meat industry subjects them to cramped, dark, conditions devoid of the enrichment they need.